ForeverPhoenix21/GraphQL-Restaurant-Data-Exercise/README.md

 ## Description:

 <p> This CRUD exercise was built to work with GraphQL.
-In the index.js file, the restaurant JSON data can be created, read, updated, and deleted using the schema build in the index.js file for GraphQL.  </p>
+In the index.js file, the restaurant JSON data can be created, read, updated, and deleted using the schema build for GraphQL.  </p>

 <!-- <p> This exercise was built to demonstrate how pulled objects from arrays can be manipulated in the DOM.
 Coded in JavaScript, check out the pacmen.js for additional details.</p>  -->